 Finding Joy in Getting Older

 Finding joy in growing older involves recognizing what brings meaning and purpose to one’s life.
 Aging can be a time to reflect on one’s values and priorities and to commit to activities that bring fulfilment and satisfaction.
 This can include pursuing hobbies or interests that may have been put on hold during other life stages or engaging in activities that provide a sense of purpose, such as volunteering or mentoring others.
+Consider learning new skills to find new pursuits through our friends at Skill Share to further find a fulfilling goal.

 It’s important to take time to reflect on past accomplishments and experiences, both big and small.
 Celebrating past successes can provide a sense of pride and accomplishment, and help individuals feel more confident and positive about their current and future prospects.
 Remembering joyful moments and experiences can also provide a sense of gratitude and contentment.